-A. K. blends sensual imagery with a painterly style to bring alternate realities tantalizingly close to the viewer.
+The art of A. K. Nicholas blends sensual imagery with a painterly style to bring alternate realities tantalizingly close to the viewer.

 A. K. Nicholas | Artist’s Statement

-A. K. Nicholas is a photographic storyteller who works exclusively with the female nude.
-His unapologetic celebration of feminine beauty offers a respite from reality.
+A. K. Nicholas is a U.S. artist who works exclusively with the female form.
+His photography is an unabashed celebration of feminine beauty, offering an escape from reality.
 The camera is merely a starting point in this visual journey; the destination is determined by improvisation and interpretation.
 Elements of sensuality mix with classic art, theatricality, and performance to form an unorthodox aesthetic that is neither overpowered by eroticism nor bound by modesty.